 Here’s something you need to know about Bhutan: though places aren’t far apart, the roads are extremely winding and driving time is longer than you’d expect.
 To give you an idea, Bhutan is only 240 KM wide but it would take 2 days of driving to get from east to west.

 So how long should you spend in Bhutan?
 For first time visitors to Bhutan, I would recommend 7-10 days.
-During that time, you’re likely to tour the Western circuit including Paro, Thimpu, Punakha and Haa Valley – you can explore these cities easily in 1 week.
+During that time, you’re likely to tour the Western circuit including Paro, Thimpu, Punakha and Haa Valley – you can explore these cities easily as part of your 1 week Bhutan itinerary.
 If you have more than a week, you can then venture onwards to places like Bumthang and Gangtey Valley in Central Bhutan.

 Things you need to know before you travel to Bhutan